mgechev/angular2-style-guide/README.md

 ![Angular 2 Style Guide](/assets/logo.png)

-**Disclaimer**: The document is in alpha version which means that some the guidelines will change and new will be added.
+**Disclaimer: The document is in alpha version which means that some the guidelines will change and new will be added.**

+You are welcome to join the discussion of the best [practices here](https://github.com/mgechev/angular2-style-guide/issues).

 The guidelines described below are based on: